Skip to Main Content

 Planning a Meal Here

 Rinaldi Al Quirinale is located at Via Parma 11/A in Rome's Quirinale district, a short walk from the palazzo itself and easily reached from the Termini area.
 The neighbourhood's character suits the restaurant's tone: quiet enough for conversation, central enough to arrive from anywhere in the city without difficulty.
 For occasion dinners, the quieter streets in this part of Rome also make for a more considered evening than the busier dining clusters around Navona or Campo de' Fiori, where foot traffic and noise levels work against the kind of focused attention a serious wine dinner requires.
-Booking in advance is advisable for any special occasion, particularly on weekend evenings when the room will have a higher concentration of celebratory tables.
-The 3-Star World of Fine Wine accreditation and the Star Wine List White Star are both current as of 2024, and together they provide the most reliable public signal of what to expect from the wine programme.
+Reservations are recommended, particularly on weekend evenings.
+The Star Wine List White Star and World of Fine Wine accreditation signal what to expect from the wine programme.
 Other comparators in Rome's serious dining scene, including Il Pagliaccio and Enoteca La Torre, are worth considering if the emphasis of the occasion shifts more toward contemporary kitchen creativity.
 Rinaldi is the choice when the bottle and the occasion are, as they should be, the same thing.
-For a sense of how Rome's broader wine culture connects to the restaurant scene, Emeril's in New Orleans offers an instructive counterpoint: a city where occasion dining is built around a very different relationship between room, kitchen, and cellar.

 What It’s Closest To